UPS to halt pickups for heavy items ahead of union vote

-LOS ANGELES (Reuters) - United Parcel Service Inc (UPS.N) has warned customers that it will stop picking up shipments of heavy items starting next Wednesday to avoid any potential freight disruptions ahead of a union vote on Nov.
+LOS ANGELES, Nov 1 (Reuters) - United Parcel Service Inc has warned customers that it will stop picking up shipments of heavy items starting next Wednesday to avoid any potential freight disruptions ahead of a union vote on Nov.
 11, the company said on Thursday.

 The standoff, which involves large shipments of goods bound for stores and other destinations, will not affect small-package deliveries during the upcoming holiday season, UPS said.